brentsimmons/QSKit/README.md

 ### License

-DB5 is available under the MIT license.
+Q Branch Standard Kit is available under the MIT license.
 See the LICENSE file for details.

 If you use any or all of QSKit in an app, please let us know — we’d like to see your app.